 Blackpool’s Winter Gardens

-The venue is based in Blackpool, a town that has a huge link to darts with tournaments being played there for many years.
+The venue is in Blackpool, a town that has a huge link to darts with tournaments being played there for many years.
 It’s also one of the most competitive country and national circuits on the amateur tour, which is a great reflection as to how popular the sport is on the whole.

 The Empress ballroom, which is where the main stage is located, holds 3,000 which makes it one the bigger venues on tour.
 It’s also been home to many pop bands over the years, including the likes of Pet Shop Boys, The Beatles, Queen, Oasis, Radiohead, Slash and The White stripes, to name just a few.